sungsoo-ahn/2025/_posts/2025-04-28-the-ai-entrepreneur.md

 ## Acknowledgments

-Thank you to Sean Peari, Kyrylo Kalashnikov, Aman Bhargava, and Alexander Detkov for reading and providing feedback on initial drafts of this post.
+Thank you to [anonymized, anonymized, anonymized, and anonymized] for reading and providing feedback on initial drafts of this post.